crate/cratedb-examples/by-language/csharp-npgsql/README.rst

 Please note that Npgsql 5 is not supported starting with CrateDB 4.8.4, you will need Npgsql 6 or newer.

+.NET 5, 6, and 7 are supported, .NET 3.1 and 4.6 may still work.

 *****